-2017 represents a milestone for Construction Information Services (CIS) as it celebrates 45 years since the 1st issue of the CIS Report was produced.
+Construction Information Services (CIS) celebrates 48 years since the 1st issue of the CIS Report was produced.
 Since then it has become the cornerstone of the Construction and Related Industries, providing Comprehensive, Reliable, Timely and Verified business opportunities and intelligence.

 The first edition of the CIS Report was published on the 19th May 1972, a date lodged in the memory of the company’s founder Paddy Hayes.
 Paddy a 26-year-old, worked for Haden Young Limited, a mechanical and electrical engineering company, and part of his role required him on a regular basis to specifically to check the planning files in the Planning office, then located on Dame Street, Dublin 2, for potential business opportunities.

 The Head Office of Haden Young Limited was based in the UK, where they monitored planning applications and required the process to be replicated in Ireland.
 One day Paddy prepared a report for his manager, listing out circa twelve new construction projects which were potential business opportunities to pursue.
 In preparing the report, he identified the potential of this information in a commercial context and put together an initial sample report, printed up 20 copies and approached 20 companies, of which 16 purchased the Report on a three-month subscription at just £19.
 The first customer of the CIS Report was John Paul Construction Limited, based in Windy Arbour, Dublin, who remains a valued customer to this day.

 CIS has outperformed the average business life expectancy fourfold for an SME.
 It has witnessed much change over this period in both the industry and business environments.
 The major reason for CIS’s continued success is its ability to adapt to change, to innovate and take advantage of the many opportunities it encountered on its journey thus far.